...

 Table of Contents

 Soft, highly malleable, conductive, corrosion-resistant, and best of all economical, copper is simply a perfect choice for a variety of applications.
-While copper is great, the material is not suitable for applications where you need strength along with what copper brings to the table.
+However, it may not be suitable when both strength and copper’s beneficial properties are needed.
 For such cases, copper electroplating can be an ideal solution.
 The outer layer will deliver the same properties that you might need for the application while the core can give you the strength or any other mechanical properties you might need.

 Copper Electroplating: A Brief Overview